 - Receiver-In-Canal (RIC/RITE) hearing aids

-Custom Hearing aids.
+Custom In-the-Ear (ITE) Hearing aids

 Invisible-in-canal (IIC) and Completely-in-canal (CIC) – These hearing aids are the smallest style of custom hearing aids.
 They use a size 10 battery which is the smallest hearing aid battery.
 This means you will typically have to replace the battery a couple of times per week.